Catalan phonology: Phonotactics

+The structure of the syllable shows a mandatory nucleus, and the optional presence of a margin before and/or behind the nucleus.
+Core and margin contrast articulatory due to the fact that the core is emitted with a higher degree of oral opening than the margin.
+In Catalan and Valencian, the core position is occupied by a vowel and the margin position by one or more consonants.
+Depending on the number of consonants that make up the margin and the location of the margin in relation to the core, syllabic structures of the type V, CV, VC, CVC, CCV, CCVC, CCVCC, VCC, VCCC, CVCC, CVCCC, etc. are possible.
+The margin that precedes the nucleus is called "explosive", and the one that follows it, "implosive", syllables can be classified as "open" or "closed" by virtue of the absence or presence of a margin postnuclear, respectively.

 Any consonant, as well as [j] and [w] may be an onset.
 Clusters may consist of a consonant plus a semivowel (C[j], C[w]) or an obstruent plus a liquid.
 Some speakers may have one of these obstruent-plus-liquid clusters preceding a semivowel, e.g. síndria [ˈsin.dɾjə] ('watermelon'); for other speakers, this is pronounced [ˈsin.dɾi.ə] (i.e. the semivowel must be syllabic in this context).

 Word-medial codas are restricted to one consonant + [s] (extra [ˈɛks.tɾə] (E) / [ˈɛks.tɾa] (W)).
 In the coda position, voice contrasts among obstruents are neutralized.
 Although there are exceptions (such as futur [fuˈtuɾ] 'future'), syllable-final rhotics are often lost before a word boundary or before the plural morpheme of most words: color [kuˈlo] (E) / [koˈlo(ɾ)] (W) ('color') vs. coloraina [kuluˈɾajnə] (E) / [koloˈɾajna] (W) ('bright color').

 In Central Eastern (and North-Western Catalan), obstruents fail to surface word-finally when preceded by a homorganic consonant (e.g. /nt/ → [n̪]).
 Complex codas simplify only if the loss of the segment doesn't result in the loss of place specification.